Last Updated on

 To protect against fogging of the internal lenses, companies have begun to use inert gas with no moisture content inside the optical barrels instead of air.
 The gas won’t cause condensation.
 This protection is only on the internal lenses, not the external ones too.

 We’ve told you what all the numbers mean when you’re looking at binoculars, and have given you a list of features you should look for.
 Let’s quickly sum up our favorite 3 pairs of binoculars.
 Hopefully, we will have given you enough information to help you better know what your needs are and narrow down the choices.
 Now, you just need to have fun shopping and make the best choice to meet your needs.
+We hope that you find the best whale-watching binoculars for your needs!

 1. Nikon 7239 Action 7×50 EX Extreme All-Terrain Binocular – Top Pick